iljabek/vme64x-core/doc/vme64x_core-ug.md

 ## Performances

 The performances were measured with the `test_vme` program, available in the svec repository.
-In these measures, the master is the A20 board.
+In these measures, the master is the A20 board and VME64x Core frequency is 125Mhz.

 A24 SCT DMA: